ahmedsatti101/gomail/README.md

 Run `go run .` in your terminal and select one of options presented to you.
 After your selection, you will be asked to copy a link and paste it in your browser which will allow you to obtain a authorization code.
 Select your google account and you will be asked if you trust Gomail to access your account and view what it will gain access to.
 Select `Continue` if you wish to proceed.

 Once you proceed, the authorization code will be in the URL of the current page after the `&code=` parameter.
 Copy what is after that up until but not including `&scope=`.
 Paste the code back into your terminal and press `Enter`.

+You read any of the returned emails by pressing `Enter` and an HTML page will open in your browser with the contents of your email.